otam-mato/nodejs_mysql_web_app_docker/README.md

 <br><br>

-Make this command to export the database named "COFFEE" from a MySQL server running on the host with IP address "mysql-host-ip-address" on port 3306.
+Execute this command to export the database named "COFFEE" from a MySQL server running on the host with IP address "mysql-host-ip-address" on port 3306.
 The command is executed using the "mysqldump" tool and the output is saved to the file "my_sql.sql" in a parent directory of the current directory.
 The user connecting to the MySQL server is "nodeapp" and the password is prompted for during the execution of the command.
 ```
 mysqldump -P 3306 -h  <mysql-host-ip-address> -u nodeapp -p --databases COFFEE > ../../my_sql.sql
 ```